Facebook agrees to pay $725M settlement: What’s the deadline to file a claim?

 Facebook users have just about four months until the claim deadline on Aug.
 25, 2023, to submit an application online or by mail.

 To be more specific, not all Facebook users are eligible – but more than 100 million are.
 Basically, anyone who was a Facebook user in the U.S. between May 24, 2007, and Dec.
 22, 2022.
-(Double check you meet the criteria here.)
+(Check whether you meet the criteria here.)

 The lawsuit stems from accusations that Facebook allowed users’ personal data to be shared with third parties, the most famous being Cambridge Analytica, a consulting firm that supported Donald Trump’s 2016 presidential campaign.
 The firm harvested the data of as many as 87 million Facebook users, the Associated Press reported.